Quick answer

 | EU/EEA national | No work permit required | Register address, obtain PESEL, confirm ZUS enrollment — no permit process needed |

-| Non-EU national, new employment with Polish employer | Type A Work Permit | Employer applies at Małopolska Voivodeship Office — current processing time 6–12 weeks |
+| Non-EU national, new employment with Polish employer | Type A Work Permit | Employer applies at Małopolska Voivodeship Office — current processing time 6–a processing period |

 | Non-EU national, want combined residence and work authorisation | Single Permit (Jednolite Zezwolenie) | Employer co-applies with employee — current processing time 14–26 weeks in Kraków |